Women in Iran: Qajar Dynasty

 Sima Bahar in an article titled, A Historical Background to the Women's Movement in Iran identified that the constitutional revolution period was the first occasion women participated with men in public action.
 She considers that during the Qajar period "women's activities were solely limited to the household; if they were active in production at all such as in villages, the production was for the household.
 Women of the upper class lead an even more secluded life... they were only allowed to go out accompanied by men."

 During the Qajar dynasty (1789–1925), Malek Jahan Khanom as queen mother exerted serious political influence during the reign of her son, from 1848 until her death in 1873.

+The gender roles during the Qajar era were legally and socially reinforced through a deeply entrenched patriarchal structure.
+Iran did not have a codified civil or penal code during this period.
+Instead, legal matters were governed by Islamic legal theory (fiqh), particularly the Jaʿfari school of thought (which is named after Imam Jaʿfar al-Ṣādiq (702–765 CE), the sixth Imam in the Twelver Shiʿa tradition).
+This school of thought gave men significant authority over women in matters of marriage, divorce, and guardianship.
+Women's mobility and public presence were highly restricted, and unaccompanied appearances in public spaces were socially discouraged.
+Violations of gender norms could lead to social sanctions or community-based forms of moral enforcement.